esalonico/flight-analysis/README.md

 Welcome to my latest project "Flight Analysis"!
 <br>

-It's a handy Python project I created to extract flight price data from Google Flights, to then perform some regression/supervised learning techniques to extract precious and - more importantly - actionable insights.
+It's a handy Python project I created to extract flight price data from Google Flights, to then perform some regression/supervised learning techniques to extract precious and - more importantly - insights I can use to book the most efficient fares.
 <br>

 The main features are: